blowdart/AspNetAuthorizationWorkshop/README.md

 ```

 * Run the application and confirm you are redirected to the `Forbidden` view.
 This happens because you have an identity, but it's not part of the Administrator role.
-* Return to the `AccountController` and second `claims.Add()` line, as shown below.
-This a Role claim with the value of Administrator to the issued identity.
+* Return to the `AccountController` and add a second `claims.Add()` line, as shown below.
+This adds a Role claim with the value of Administrator to the issued identity.

 ```c#
 claims.Add(new Claim(ClaimTypes.Role, "Administrator", ClaimValueTypes.String, Issuer));